 Clinical practice is one semester of full-time directed teaching at the secondary level.
 The course gives teacher candidates first-hand experience in the school situation through observation/teaching in accredited schools in the surrounding areas.
 Prerequisite: Admission into the Teacher Education Program and approval of the Teacher Education Committee.
-All professional education coursework must be completed.
 Corequisite: EDUC 4622.